johnjosephhorton/rAutor/README.md

 [1] "~ price + I(price.lead.1-price):tn1 + I(price - price.lag.1):t1"
 >
 ```
-We can also avoid doing the lead/lag calculation in the fomrmula by using the `delta.version` flag.
+We can also avoid doing the lead/lag calculation in the formula by using the `delta.version` flag.
  ```
 > GenFormula("price", 1,1, delta.version = TRUE)
 [1] "~ price + price.lead.delta.1:tn1 + price.lag.delta.1:t1"